grusic91/BookMoth-App/README.md

 ### Run application on local machine

 1. If you don't have pre-installed install:

       - NodeJs from https://nodejs.org/en/
       - git https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-2. Go to terminal and create or/and navigate to folder where you want to initialize project
+2. Go to terminal and create or/and navigate to folder where you want to initialize project<br />

 3. clone or download zip

       - copy link provided from clone or download button
       - run command in terminal: `git clone <coppied_link>`
-      - install npm: `npm install` to get node_modules installed
+      - install npm: `npm install` to get node_modules installed<br />

-4. Run app on localhost: `npm run start-dev` and application will run on localhost:3000
+4. Run app on localhost: `npm run start-dev` and application will run on **localhost:3000**<br />

 If you want to use and manipulate with data from MongoDB, you should create your own Atlas MongoDB account and AWS account, and porivde credentials in folder: `server/config/`, where you need to create folder `dev.js` and provide credentials there like: